Caleb Martin NBA Playoffs Player Props: Heat vs. Knicks

-Caleb Martin and his Miami Heat teammates take the court versus the New York Knicks in the 2023 NBA Playoffs, at 7:30 PM ET on Wednesday.
+The Miami Heat, Caleb Martin included, match up versus the New York Knicks at 7:30 PM ET on Friday in the 2023 NBA Playoffs.

-Let's break down Martin's prop bets, and some stats and trends to help you make good wagers.
+With prop bets available for Martin, let's dive into some stats and trends to assist you in making good selections.

 Caleb Martin Prop Bets vs. the Knicks